anbuchelva/blog/source/_posts/good-bye-sutherland.md

 [Narayana Vemuluri](https://www.linkedin.com/in/narayana-vemuluri-28302322) who admired me the way understand things faster and making decisions.
 Thank you for trust that you have on me!

 The team who knows their responsibility and don't hesitate to work on long hours when it is needed.
 You people gave me a good company.
 Thank you to Ramky, Suren, KC, Sarath, Mahesh, Ravi, Satya, Aravind, Naresh, Ramesh and Hari.

+Thanks to the Business Controllers and FP&A group, who are the primary customers for this team; without you, I wouldn't have had this job.

 I am thankful to everyone in this organization for providing me opportunity and work.
 I apologize if I have hurt you at any time.